timescale/docs/self-hosted/configuration/about-configuration.md

 ---
-title: About configuration in Timescale
+title: About configuration in TimescaleDB
-excerpt: About the Timescale configurations
+excerpt: About the TimescaleDB configurations
 products: [self_hosted]
 keywords: [configuration, memory, workers, settings]
 ---

-# About configuration in Timescale
+# About configuration in TimescaleDB

-By default, Timescale uses the default PostgreSQL server configuration settings.
+By default, TimescaleDB uses the default PostgreSQL server configuration settings.
 However, in some cases, these settings are not appropriate, especially if you have larger servers that use more hardware resources such as CPU, memory, and storage.
 This section explains some of the settings you are most likely to need to adjust.

-Some of these settings are PostgreSQL settings, and some are Timescale specific settings.
+Some of these settings are PostgreSQL settings, and some are TimescaleDB specific settings.
 For most changes, you can use the [tuning tool][tstune-conf] to adjust your configuration.
 For more advanced configuration settings, or to change settings that aren't included in the `timescaledb-tune` tool, you can